doitintl/doit-composer-airflow-training/src/case-study/testing.md

 # Testing

-Just like any software program, Airflow pipelines need to be tested.
+Just like any software program, Airflow pipelines need to be tested!
 In Airflow, we usually do unit tests and end-to-end tests to ensure Airflow pipelines work well before deployments.

 In our project, [Pytest](https://docs.pytest.org/) is used as the test runner.